 The award is open to anyone directly or indirectly connected to our industry, such as growers, orchard management, post-harvest, research and Zespri.

-APPLICATIONS ARE NOW OPEN - Future industry leaders: Kellogg Rural Leadership Programme
+Future industry leaders: Kellogg Rural Leadership Programme

 The Kellogg Rural Leadership Programme is designed for people wanting to develop their leadership skills in order to take on roles in management and governance in the primary sector.
 Zespri sponsors one person from the kiwifruit industry to complete this prestigious programme each year.